ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 After you are comfortable using gdb and you have stepped through a few routines in your program now it's time to learn about valgrind.
 We talked a bit about valgrind in lecture, but there's more to learn, so please now read about valgrind here at the [tools: valgrind]({{page.tools_valgrind_url}}) article on the <https://ucsb-cs32.github.io> website.

 Run `memcheck` on your <tt>{{page.prev_num}}</tt> and ensure that you don't have any memory leaks or errors that were detected by valgrind.
 You should fix any errors that valgrind reports in <tt>{{page.prev_num}}</tt>.
 (Note that if your program doesn't use `new` and/or `delete`, there probably won't be any.)

-TODO: FIX THE EXECUTABLE BELOW TO BE ONE FOR LAB02...

 Run each test with --leak-check=full
 <pre>